-Insurance
+Insurance and GIS

-Insurance
+Insurance and GIS

 Insurance is something that anyone organising or receiving a touring exhibition needs to understand and be aware of, most particularly establishing who is responsible for insurance at each stage in the exhibition?s life.